rstudio/team-admin.rstudio.com/docs/rstudio-server-pro/lab-install-rsp.md

 To fix this, you should:

-* Ensure you download the **RStudio Server Pro**
+* Ensure you download the **RStudio Workbench**
 * Follow the installation instructions

-You can safely install RStudio Server Pro on top of the open source RStudio Server.
+You can safely install RStudio Workbench on top of the open source RStudio Server.
 Specifically, you don't have to remove any installation folders or files.

 ### Success!!